jcm155/smash-ultimate-randomizer/README.md

 -Added functionality for code: "CLASSIC"
 -Updated Min Min's weight and speed to be their actual values
 -Changed color coding to be more user-friendly

+#### Version 2.2.0 (8/4/2020):
+-Added Small Battlefield as a selectable stage
+-Various other minor changes to how cookies are handled